Breeding and Lifespan

 How Long Do Rabbits Live?

 Rabbits are short-lived; probably none die of old age.
-Research on Eastern cottontails suggests that only about 25 percent of individuals survive for two years, and that the average lifespan is about 15 months.
+Research conducted on eastern cottontails suggests that only about 25 percent of individuals survive for two years, with the average lifespan about 15 months.
+Mortality rates and lifespans for New England cottontails are probably similar.